Danil0v3s/news-criticaltechworks/README.md

 # Yet Another Template

 This template created by me uses some of the most useful tools I use in my daily basis at work.
-I've created this so I can bootstrap "unpading coding challenges for interviews" as quickly as possible.
+I've created this so I can bootstrap "unpaid coding challenges for interviews" as quickly as possible.
 No one deserves to be dragged into the boilerplate hell it is when you only want to apply for a better position.

 ## What does it use?